Visit battlefrogseries.com for the next BATTLEFROG race near you.

 Don’t ask me why, just give it an old college try.
 C’mon, don’t let me have all the fun.
 Get off that couch, start training, and then join me out on that sweat-soaked, adrenaline-pumping course.
 Get moving and have some adventure of your own.
 Besides, I may need you there to carry me across that finish line.
 These muscles are sore and these bones are beginning to ache… but hey, isn’t that all just par for the course?

-Thanks for reading my post and I hope you will visit my site soon.
+Thanks for reading my post and I hope you will revisit my site, Big John’s Adventures in Travel, real soon.
 Feel free to leave a comment, explore more of my blog, and leave some love on social media.